Evernight/lazy-beancount/README.md

 Then go to http://localhost:8777/

-Fava is also available on port 5000, importer interface is available on port 8101.
+Fava is also available on port 5003, importer interface is available on port 8101 (overridable via config in docker-compose.yml).

 # Setup (Docker)